 1 cup water

 Combine all ingredients in a mixing bowl, using just enough flour to form a wet, shaggy dough.
 Stir and cover.
 Let dough sit out on counter in a greased and covered bowl several hours.
 Fold dough over on itself a few times and let rest 1 hour.
-Form into a loaf and place on a floured towel or in baking dish that has been sprayed with non-stick spray.
+Form into two loaves and place on parchment paper, a floured towel or in baking dish that has been sprayed with non-stick spray.
+Cover with plastic wrap or damp towel.
 Let rise 1 to 2 hours or until double in size.
-Slide loaves onto a preheated baking stone, or if baking on a bagette sheet pan or stainless steel sheet, bake in a preheated 375 degree oven for 30 minutes or until loaf has a hollow sound when tapped.
+Slide loaves onto a preheated baking stone, or if baking on a baguette sheet pan or stainless steel sheet, bake in a preheated 375 degree oven for 30 minutes or until loaf has a hollow sound when tapped.
 Serve warm.

 How many engineers does it take to plan, design and execute antipasto platters for Andria’s wedding.
 In this case, it was 6 engineers, 2 doctors of physical therapy and 1 with a MS in social work to plan and design a tower of brie cheese surrounded with just the perfect tiny bites.
 Three stacked rounds of cheese made tiers resembling a wedding cake.
 The towering cheeses were the starting place for antipasto platters to be served at Andria’s wedding.

 Andria and her fiance’ made 90 cutting boards for serving the 5 course meal.
 The first course, an antipasto platter, took a little creative action when Andria and Friends got together.